Engee documentation

 :(1 + 1)

-The eval function in Julia is used to execute expressions represented as Expr (abstract syntax tree) type objects or other valid expressions.
-It allows you to run code dynamically, making it a powerful tool for metaprogramming tasks, but should be used with care because of the potential risks of executing unwanted code.
+The eval function in Julia is used to execute expressions represented as objects of type Expr (abstract syntax tree) or other valid expressions.
+It allows you to run code dynamically, which makes it a powerful tool for metaprogramming tasks, but requires careful use due to the potential risks of executing unwanted code.

-Basic principle of operation: eval takes an expression, analyses it and executes it in global scope.
-This means that all variables and functions used inside the expression must be defined in the global scope.
+eval accepts an expression, analyzes it, and executes it in the global scope.
+This means that all variables and functions used inside an expression must be defined in the global scope.

 In [ ]: